Passing on HIV

 - They stop you catching other sexually transmitted infections such as chlamydia and gonorrhoea

-In the Partner Study a few people who were the HIV negative partners at the beginning of the study did catch HIV but when the scientist looked at the HIV virus it wasn’t the same as their regular partners.
+In the Partner Study a few people who were the HIV negative partners at the beginning of the study did catch HIV but when the scientist looked at the HIV virus, it wasn’t the same strand as their regular partners.
 (Scientist can look at tiny differences in the HIV virus to look at where it came from).
 So to catch HIV these people were having unprotected sex with someone else.
 The person they caught the HIV from can’t have been on effective HIV treatment and may not even have known they were infected.